“Thyme” for the seasons to shift

 - Generous handful of freshly-chopped cilantro leaves

-4. Cook about 15 minutes, or until the water has been absorbed.
+- Cook for about 15 minutes, or until the water has been absorbed.